What do mosquitoes look like?

 - The edges of streams, lakes, and ponds

 - Piles of trash

 - Clogged gutters

 Mosquitoes are most active in the spring, summer, and early fall months.
 While some species of mosquitoes are active all day long, others can be found resting in tall grasses and dense vegetation during the day when it’s hottest.
 They leave their hiding spots to feed at both dawn and dusk.

 What do mosquitoes eat?

 Both male and female mosquitoes feed on plant nectar and plant juices.
-However, it is only the female that bites in order to feed on blood; she requires the protein that is found in blood to create her eggs.
-Mosquitoes are more than just a nuisance, they can carry and transmit a good number of diseases and pathogens to both people and animals; examples include the West Nile virus, the Zika virus, Chikungunya fever, canine heartworm, and malaria.
+However, it is only the female that bites in order to feed on blood, as she requires the protein that is found in blood to create her eggs.
+Mosquitoes are more than just a nuisance, they can carry and transmit a good number of diseases and pathogens to both people and animals.
+Examples include the West Nile virus, the Zika virus, Chikungunya fever, canine heartworm, and malaria.

 DIY mosquito prevention and control tips

 Mosquitoes live and breed outside and are constantly traveling to find food sources.
 Because of this, it is impossible to completely eradicate mosquitoes from your property.
-The good news is that there are some things that you can do to make your property less appealing to these biting insects.
+The good news is that there are some things that you can do to make your property less appealing to these biting insects, such as: